Chemical Reaction Support

 Do you react to common chemicals, such as perfume, petrochemicals, carpeting?

-A support group meets occasionally in Maryland and Northern Virginia sharing information on everyday toxins, helpful advice, and social support.
+A support group meets occasionally in Central Maryland sharing information on everyday toxins, helpful advice, and social support.

 The CSDA (Chemical Sensitivity Disorders Association) is a national group with many members in Virginia and Maryland.

 In consideration of the rapidly growing concerns over the coronavirus, the CSDA leadership has decided to cancel our meetings at the Laurel library until further notice.
 A few virtual meetings are planned.

 Given the fact that much of our membership is at higher risk (generally older and many with additional health issues), that local jurisdictions are closing schools, the Governor has banned large gatherings (abet those much larger than ours), and such was recommended by our scheduled guest speaker, we believe the precautionary principle is in order.